ufuayk/Genius-Start-Page/README.md

 ### 🔍 Search Commands
 - `:duckduckgo [search query]` - Searches the specified query on DuckDuckGo.
+- `:yandex [search query]` - Searches the specified query on Yandex.
+- `:bing [search query]` - Searches the specified query on Bing.
+- `:yahoo [search query]` - Searches the specified query on Yahoo.
+- `:wiki [search query]` - Searches the specified query on Wikipedia.
+- `:yt [search query]` - Searches the specified query on YouTube.
 - `[default search]` - If no command is used, the query will be searched on Google.

 ### ➕ Calculation Command